michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

             "20,000 - 24,999")
 <%= endhighlight %>

-This is again a character vector I want to convert to numeric data.
+This is again a character vector which I want to convert to numeric data.
 Concretely I would like the numerical value for the midpoint of each entry.
 This might seem somewhat tricky but using `sapply` again I can just apply a series of functions to each element to get desired result:

 <%= highlight %>
 to.numeric.midpoint <- function(x){